 Is Chr.
 Hansen in a megatrend?

 We can argue Chr.
 Hansen stands to gain from a “megatrend” in health and nutrition:

 - Growing world population.
 However, most of the sales come from the EU and the US.

 - Scientific evidence of health benefits from “good bacteria”.

 - Chr.
-Hansen scores high on sustainability index.
+Hansen scores high on the sustainability index.

-- Pressure to curb chemicals in crop production.
+- The pressure to curb chemicals in crop production.